minio/minfs/README.md

 # MinFS Quickstart Guide [![Slack](https://slack.min.io/slack?type=svg)](https://slack.min.io) [![Go Report Card](https://goreportcard.com/badge/minio/minfs)](https://goreportcard.com/report/minio/minfs)

+> NOTE:	This project is frozen and is not accepting any new features, feel free to send a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for any such features.

 MinFS is a fuse driver for Amazon S3 compatible object storage server.
 MinFS lets you mount a remote bucket (from a S3 compatible object store), as if it were a local directory.
 This allows you to read and write from the remote bucket just by operating on the local mount directory.

 MinFS helps legacy applications use modern object stores with minimal config changes.
 MinFS uses [BoltDB](https://github.com/boltdb/bolt) for caching and saving metadata, list of files, permissions, owners etc.